trishankatdatadog/specification/tuf-spec.md

   * **5.4.1**. **Check against timestamp role's snapshot hash.** The hashes of the new snapshot metadata file MUST match the hashes, if any, listed in the trusted timestamp metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+It is safe to check the hashes before the signatures, because the hashes comes from the timestamp role, which we have already verified in the previous step; it is also a quick way to reject bad metadata.
 If the hashes do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **5.4.2**. **Check for an arbitrary software attack.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the